Search

 Chocolate Salty Balls

-From the South Park television series
+From the South Park television show

 I have always tried to keep this blog kid-friendly, but this is one of those things I just can't avoid forever.
 In honor of Isaac Hayes, I decided to create a Chocolate Salty Balls recipe using the ingredients from the song.
 I apologize in advance for any offense.
 Parents, please forgive me, and avert your children's eyes if you must.
 If you've been doing your job your kid won't get the joke anyway.
 South Park has always been a very controversial show, with topics that range from offensive to just plain disgusting.
 But, unlike many other similar television cartoon shows (I won't name which) it actually always has something to say, though the message may not be agreeable for everyone.
 Throughout it's 17 seasons the show has slowly evolved from a silly immature cartoon into a genuine satire, with honest and occasionally virtuous messages imbedded amongst the crude humor.
 Additional to decent writing, it has won the respect of many nerds everywhere with detailed references to such geeky things as World of Warcraft, Batman and Star Trek.
 One week from today is the three year anniversary of the death of Isaac Hayes, a talented and influential soul singer, and the man who voiced the beloved South Park character called Chef.
 Chef was the portly and promiscuous cafeteria cook for the first 10 seasons of the show.
 As one one of the more kind and down-to-earth characters, his advice was often sought by the four protagonists... though his advice generally manifested itself in totally inappropriate and non-relevant soul songs.
 The recipe I have for you today comes from one of those comedic misguided soul songs, probably the most popular song from the show, titled "Chocolate Salty Balls."
 You can listen here, or read here, but I warn you it's totally NSFW (or for the squeamish, or easily offended, OR children).
 The song basically describes a recipe for a salty spherical pastry to um, well... to suck on.
 Despite the obvious metaphor here, I thought a salty chocolate pastry sounded pretty darn good... and guess what?
 I was right!
 Chef's balls are delicious!